Matteo Gabbia: International career

 Gabbia represented Italy at the 2016 UEFA European Under-17 Championship, where the team did not advance from the group stage.

 He played in two group-stage games for Italy U19 at the 2018 UEFA European Under-19 Championship, where Italy was the runner-up.
 Then with the Italy U20, Gabbia took part in the 2019 FIFA U-20 World Cup.

 He made his debut with the Italy U21 on 6 September 2019, in a friendly match won 4–0 against Moldova.

 Gabbia received his first call-up with the Italy national team for the 2024–25 UEFA Nations League matches against Belgium and Israel on 10 and 14 October 2024, respectively.

 Style of play

 Gabbia has been described as a versatile player.
 Having started his youth career as a defensive and a central midfielder, he later switched to deeper roles, such as a centre-back, in either a three or a four-man defensive line.
 Besides his ball-winning skills, Gabbia also retains playmaking attributes, such as passing the ball over long distances, and occasionally joins the attacking play.
-He is comfortable in areal duels and adept at heading the ball.
+He is comfortable in aerial duels and adept at heading the ball.